top of page

 NewBlackBear12.png

-As we destroy native habitats, bears move into
+As natural habitat shrinks, bears move into

-our neighborhoods.
-There are 1.3 million households
+neighborhoods.
+There are 1.3 million households in

 NewBlackBear6.png